-In today’s world, energy efficiency codes are getting stricter in home construction.
+In today’s world, energy efficiency codes are getting stricter in modular home construction.
 And that’s a good thing—for fuel use, for energy innovation, and for consumer cost savings.
 In the old days, being energy-efficient meant adding more insulation, or maybe springing for a better boiler.
 And that’s pretty much where it ended.

 Today, optimizing home energy efficiency means a much more comprehensive approach.
 It takes into consideration all the variables that affect energy use in your home—from windows and doors and skylights to appliances, air sealing, heating/cooling, lighting, and yes, insulation.

 This is good news for modular-home buyers.
 The benefits of having a home’s large-scale modularized components prefabricated offsite go beyond faster assembly with more predictable costs.
 When it comes to modular construction, in general, the fact that building happens on a production line—and not 30 feet in the air on a ladder scaffold—means you’re working in an environment that’s easier to control.
 In a manufacturing facility, it’s easier to insulate the entire envelope of the home properly and to take additional measures such as applying spray foam around every external outlet. that goes through the sheetrock.